madbomb122/Win10Script/README.md

 **A:** The script is as is, any problems is not my fault.

 **Q:** Can I use the script or modify it for my / my company's needs? <br />
 **A:** Sure.
-Just don't forget to include copyright notice as per MIT license requirements.
+Just don't forget to include copyright notice as per the license requirements.

 **Q:** How long are you going to maintain the script? <br />
 **A:** No Clue.